Menu

 If it is possible to complete the quiz at home then the link is:

 This will take you to a screen that your child should recognise.
-See the attached ‘Logging on to Accelerated Reader’ guide to help your child log if they need support.
-Your child's log in details will be handed out at consultation meetings in March 2023.
+See the attached ‘Logging on to Accelerated Reader’ guide if your child needs support.
+Your child’s individual login details will be handed out at Parent Consultations in October 2023

 Read books that are appropriate to your child’s age but beyond their reading ability.
-This can help to build their love of reading through more exciting story-lines, whilst chatting about more detailed plots can help to develop their comprehension skills (see Question Stem sheet).
+This can help to build their love of reading through more exciting story-lines, whilst chatting about more detailed plots can help to develop their comprehension skills (see Parent Reading Questions sheet).

 The following websites provide great ideas for books appropriate to your child’s age which could be requested from your local library.